Stratifications with respect to actions of real reductive groups: Introduction

 \section{Introduction}

 In this paper we continue our study of actions of real reductive groups on K\"ahler manifolds \cite{HeinznerSchwarz, HSt05}.
-Roughly speaking, we extend Kirwan's results \cite{Kirwan} on actions of complex reductive groups to the real reductive case.
+Roughly speaking, we extend Kirwan's results on actions of complex reductive groups (\cite{Kirwan}, see also \cite{Ness} for the projective case) to the real reductive case.
 We also obtain new results in the complex reductive case.

 Let $G$ be a closed subgroup of the complex reductive group $H$.
-We say that $G$ is real reductive if there is a maximal compact subgroup $U$ of $H$ such that $K\times \liep\to G$, $(k,\beta)\mapsto k\exp\beta$ is a diffeomorphism.
+We say that $G$ is real reductive if there is a maximal compact subgroup $U$ of $H$ such that $K\times \liep\to G$, $(k,\beta)\mapsto k\exp\beta$, is a diffeomorphism.
 Here $K:=G\cap U$ is a maximal compact subgroup of $G$ and $\liep:=\lieg\cap \im\lieu$ where $\lie u$ denotes the Lie algebra of $U$ and $\lieg$ the Lie algebra of $G$.
 The Lie algebra $ \lie h$ of $H$ is the direct sum $\lieu\oplus\im\lieu$.
 We also say that $G$ is compatible with the Cartan decomposition $H=U\c=U\exp \im\lieu$ of $H$.
 In this paper we fix $U$ and the real reductive subgroup $G\subset H$.

 Assume that $H$ acts holomorphically on a complex K\"ahler manifold $Z$, that the K\"ahler form $\omega$ is $U$-invariant and that there is a $U$-equivariant moment mapping $\mu\colon Z\to\lieu^*$.
 For $\xi\in\lieu$ and $z\in Z$ we set $\mu^\xi(z):=\langle \mu(z),\xi\rangle:=\mu(z)(\xi)$.
 The inclusion $\im\liep\hookrightarrow \lieu$ induces by restriction a $K$-equivariant map $\muip\colon Z\to (\im\liep)^*$.
 Using a $U$-invariant inner product on $\lieh$ we can identify $(\im\liep)^*$ and $\liep$, so we view $\muip$ as a map $\mu_\liep\colon Z\to\liep$.
 For $\beta\in\liep$ let $\mu_\liep^\beta$ denote $\mu^{-\im\beta}$.
 Then \( \grad\mup^\beta=\beta_Z \) where $\beta_Z$ is the vector field on $Z$ corresponding to $\beta$ and $\grad$ is computed with respect to the Riemannian metric induced by the K\"ahler structure.
 We call $\mup$ the \emph{$G$-gradient map associated with $\mu$}.